runeSal/OPTI-G/README.md

 1. Download the project and unpack it.
 2. Now there are two options
 	* Move the 'Program' folder to location you want, and run the program from here.
 Make sure you have .NET 4.5 to run the program.
-	* Run the setup.exe file from the 'Installation files' folder.
+	* Or run the setup.exe file in the 'Installation files' folder.

 ## Images
 ![Before after OPTI-G](https://raw.githubusercontent.com/runeSal/OPTI-G/master/Images/pcb%20before%20after%20OPTI-G.png)